 Note: The exhibit will be closed to the general public on the following dates: February 12, 18, 21.

 January – December 2019

 The UC Botanical Garden is pleased to announce that fine art photographer and Garden docent Becky Jaffe will be embarking on a one-year long artist’s residency in the Garden.
-Follow us on Facebook for weekly posts by Becky and also stay tuned for her series of Contemplative Photography workshops.
+Visit our Facebook for posts by Becky and also stay tuned for her series of Contemplative Photography workshops.

 View Becky’s work as it progresses on her website here.

 March 14 – 31 | 10 am – 4 pm

 Come view our newly updated, colorful, and tactile exhibit celebrating the world of plant dyes and fibers.
 While at the Garden, be sure to pick up a copy of: FIBER & DYE PLANTS FROM AROUND THE WORLD: A Self-Guided Tour – Available at the entrance Kiosk and in the Exhibit.
 Free with Garden Admission.

 Color Colloquium: Brazil